kerenskybr/kerenskybr/README.md

 ### Skills:

 - :snake: Python
-- :penguin: Linux (it's my main system and I'm also have admin experience)
+- :penguin: Linux (it's my main system and I'm also have some admin experience)
+- :minidisc: OpenCV
 - :whale: Docker

 ### Things I like: